neerajbishtlive/wpsaas/control-panel/public/wp-config-template.md

  *
  * This template is used when creating new WordPress sites.
  * Placeholders will be replaced with actual values during site creation.
+ *
+ * IMPORTANT: This is a TEMPLATE file.
+The placeholders like {{DB_NAME}}
+ * will be replaced with actual values when a new site is created.
  */

 // Database configuration